sass/sass-site/source/blog/036-sass-and-native-nesting.md

 inspired by Sass's nesting—adds the ability to nest style rules in plain CSS, and even uses Sass's convention of `&` to refer to the parent selector.

-[native CSS nesting spec]: https://drafts.csswg.org/css-nesting/
+[native CSS nesting feature]: https://drafts.csswg.org/css-nesting/

 We here at Sass HQ are honored every time our language design inspires improvements in CSS itself.
 We're excited to see the usability and clarity